gabrielgellner/DiffEQ/design_plan/next_steps.md

 end some nice simplifications can be made:

 * Simplify the Butcher tableau type
-    * The FSAL property should be a boolean field that is set at construction
+    * The FSAL property should be a `Bool` field that is set at construction [Done]
-    * The order of the tableau should be a field set at construction and not a type parameter
+    * The stages (S) of the tableau should be a field set at construction and not a type parameter [Done]

 Once these changes are implemented the question comes on how to call the `Dopri` codes.
 Currently we have specific types for the specific type in `Dopri54`.